 The Hebrew word translated twice as judge in this passage is Elohim, a word better known as the plural for God.
 However, this word was occasionally used by way of deference for judges.
 Moses was implying that these judges could give the judgments of God.
 Elohim can also be used to imply a superlative, in which case Moses would be referring to excellent judges.

-When Paul spoke of excellent judges in Romans 13, he was probably referring back to Exodus 21 and 22 and this reference to the best judges (elohim).
+When Paul spoke of excellent judges in Romans 13, he was also referring Back to Exodus 21 and 22 and this reference to the best judges (elohim).

 Another key word is given in the third verse of the chapter.